 The Arroyo Seco Bike Path runs about 2 miles between South Pasadena and northeast Los Angeles, offering views of the LA skyline and the distant...

-The Tracks at Brea is a developing 4-mile route across the city of Brea, which lies about 30 miles southeast of Los Angeles.
-It will consist of a...
+The Tracks at Brea Trail provides a 4-mile route across the city of Brea, which lies about 30 miles southeast of Los Angeles.
+The trail consists of a...

 The Watts Towers Crescent Greenway is a short but pleasant rail-trail in the Watts neighborhood of Los Angeles.
 The trail's central attraction is the...

 The Duarte Recreational Trail is made up of paved and parallel dirt trails.
 Located in Southern California's San Gabriel Valley, Duarte is named for...